Grapevine, Texas: Airports

 Dallas/Fort Worth International Airport is the main provider of air service to Grapevine and the region, providing connections to places around the state, country, and abroad.
 DFW is the main hub for American Airlines, though other major carriers maintain a large presence.
 Love Field in Dallas is relatively close to Grapevine.

 Rail

-The Grapevine Vintage Railroad provides service to and from Fort Worth along the former Cotton Belt Railroad right-of-way.
+The Grapevine Vintage Railroad provides service to and from Historic Fort Worth Stockyards along the former Cotton Belt Railroad right-of-way.
 The service acts more as a tourist attraction due to its slow speeds.
 However, the city's 50-year commitment to the Trinity Metro and approval of a half-cent sales tax increase have paid dividends through the introduction of the TEXRail service to northeast Tarrant County since January 10, 2019.
 New train stations downtown and north of the airport are included in the plans, as is a connection to Dallas Area Rapid Transit (DART) light rail provides mass transit service to the eastern half of the Dallas–Fort Worth metroplex.

-The closest connections to rail are the DFW airport, Terminal A, DART Rail station, and the Hurst station for the Trinity Rail Express.
-Amtrak passenger service is available in both downtown Dallas and Fort Worth.
+TEXRail service is available in Grapevine at both DFW Airport North Station, and Grapevine Main Street Station.
+DART Silver Line Service is expected to begin at DFW Airport North Station by mid-2026.